malcolmsparks/malcolmsparks.blog/posts/satnav.md

 Actually, the device we got (TomTom GO 50) is far better than the previous thing, and the overall experience far exceeds anything on a phone.
+We're not looking back.

-That got me thinking, trying to understand why I was so happy with the purchase.
-I think the experience showed me how far along the wrong path the tech industry has been travelling.
+The experience got me thinking, trying to understand why I was so happy with the purchase.
+I think it showed me how far along the wrong path the tech industry has been travelling.

 My prediction is that, over the next 25 years, society will change course from a frantic march towards a purely online model advocated by